I came, I saw, I photographed… follow me in the footsteps of Hadrian!

 Porphyry statue of Hadrian, Caesarea

-Bronze statue of Hadrian, found at the Camp of the Sixth Roman Legion in Tel Shalem, 117–138 AD, Israel Museum
+Bronze statue of Hadrian, found at the Camp of the Sixth Roman Legion in Tel Shalem.
+Hadrian: An Emperor Cast in Bronze, Israel Museum.

 Cuirassed statue of Hadrian, Type: Imperatori 32, from Italy, Hampton Court Palace, London